 And pick someone to deliver the message who is familiar to the audience, someone who is like them and also has credibility.
 If these traits do not apply to just one person, use two people.
 Relatability, familiarity and plausibility are the characteristics you need to deliver an effective presentation, one the audience understands and where there is a good chance they will act on your advice.

-Shawn’s new book, Putting Stories to Work: Mastering Business Storytelling, is now available for pre-order in hardback or Kindle.
+Shawn’s book, Putting Stories to Work: Mastering Business Storytelling, is now available for purchase in hardback or Kindle.

 About Shawn Callahan